ignacia-fp/rsrs-exps/README.md

 ## Example of usage:

-This is a particular example of the use of RSRS
+This is a compilation of examples of uses of RSRS

 ```python